venovako/KogAcc/README.md

 For now, only little-endian platforms are supported, with the `gfortran` or `ifx` compilers.

-The complex routines have not been tested as thoroughly as the real ones.
-Use them with care.
-Also, the block-routines, including but not limited to the `xKSVD1` ones, have not been completed yet.

 Building the documentation requires a recent version of [Doxygen](https://doxygen.nl) and [Graphviz](https://graphviz.org).
 Many routines are documented only rudimentary for now.